CMUSTRUDEL/DIRE/neural-model/README.md

 ### Pre-process the Github Binaries Dataset for DIRE

-**Clearning Binary Data** To train and test DIRE model using the collected binaries dataset, first run the following pre-process script `utils.preprocess` to (1) filter invalid examples (e.g., code with too-large ASTs), and (2) randomly partition the entire dataset into training/development/test sets:
+**Cleaning and Splitting Binary Data** To train and test DIRE model using the collected binaries dataset, first run the following pre-process script `utils.preprocess` to (1) filter invalid examples (e.g., code with too-large ASTs), and (2) randomly partition the entire dataset into training/development/test sets:

 ```bash
 mkdir -p data/preprocessed_data